 Ferrell, Nowitzki lead Mavericks to 118-107 win over Nuggets

-DALLAS (AP) — Yogi Ferrell rode hot 3-point shooting to a season-high 24 points, Dirk Nowitzki also was strong from long range to score 17 and the Dallas Mavericks beat the Denver Nuggets 118-107 on Tuesday night.

-Ferrell and Nowitzki both made their first five 3s, and Ferrell finished 9 of 11 from the field to help one of the NBA’s worst teams hand the Nuggets a loss they didn’t need in the tight Western Conference playoff race.
+DALLAS (AP) Dirk Nowitzki drained his first five 3-pointers to put the Dallas Mavericks in position to hand the Denver Nuggets a damaging loss in the tight Western Conference playoff race.

-A second-year guard who came to Dallas on a 10-day contract last season, Ferrell finished 6 of 7 from long range.
-The 39-year-old Nowitzki, in his 20th season, all with the Mavericks, was 5 of 7.

-Rookie Dennis Smith Jr. had 18 points and a career-high 11 assists as the Mavericks won for just the second time in nine games.
+Denver coach Michael Malone figures his players should have known better than to let the 39-year-old in his 20th season do that.

+”No disrespect to Dirk Nowitzki, but the one thing he can still do at a high level is shoot the ball and we give him five 3s,” Malone said after the Mavericks’ 118-107 win Tuesday night. ”It was just a very undisciplined effort and that is what happens when you are undisciplined on the road.”

 TIP-INS